Search features

 - MUSI Staff Email Email More info More Info

 MUSI 170.
 PRIVATE BRASS LESSON - TROMBONE.
 This course consists of one full hour for two credits of individual instruction on the trombone.
 Special emphasis is placed on slide positions, embouchure, trigger fingerings, and appropriate repertoire.
-Semester course, two hours.
+Two hours.

 a section of the TROMBONE LESSON (1 HR) course in Music - MUSI